pytorch/text/README.md

 # Datasets

-Some datasets it would be useful to have built in:

-- bAbI and successors from FAIR
+The datasets module currently contains:

-- SST (done) and IMDb sentiment
+- Sentiment analysis: SST and IMDb
+- Question classification: TREC
-- SNLI (done)
+- Entailment: SNLI
-- Penn Treebank (for language modeling (done) and parsing)
+- Language modeling: Wikitext-2
-- WMT and/or IWSLT machine translation
+- Abstract/generic support for machine translation

+Others are planned or a work in progress:

-- SQuAD
+- Question answering: SQuAD
+- Machine translation: Multi30k, IWSLT, WMT

 See the "test" directory for examples of dataset usage.